-- Are in the process of graduating or have graduated from a regionally accredited high school and have completed less than 12 semester credit hours of transferable college work after high school graduation.
+- Are in the process of graduating or have graduated from a regionally accredited high school and have completed no more than 11 semester credit hours of transferable college work after high school graduation.

-- Are in the process of completing or have completed a General Equivalency Diploma (GED) and have less than 12 transferable semester hours of college work.
+- Are in the process of completing or have completed a General Equivalency Diploma (GED) and have completed no more than 11 transferable semester hours of college work.

 - Are a current Dual Enrolled student that is graduating or that has just graduated from high school.

-**FGCU recalculates the student’s high school grade point average using grades in the following (please see Freshman Admission Requirements for more detailed information):
+**FGCU will use the weighted, or district, GPA as reported on your high school transcript.
+If your transcript does not include a weighted GPA, then one will be calculated using your grades in the following subjects (please see Freshman Admission Requirements for more detailed information):

 - 4 units of English (at least three with substantial writing);